bazilinskyy/coupled-sim/README.md

 ## Varjo's own logger
-The varjo plugin provides it's own logger.
+The Varjo plugin provides a logger.
 However, it does not seem to work with the coupled-sim without some modifications.
 This script is not used, since it is desired to log all data into one file.
 Synchronizing data requires a lot of manual work.

 This logger logs the following: